500 1250 posts here on BbtP, I thought I’d put up a little “Best of” page to get new visitors started on what there is to read here.

 Insanity is all around us, and apropos to the heading, just about anything can be found here.
 In particular, after my car was stolen I commented a few times on stupid, insane thieves.
 Most of this stuff is more topical/timely though, so it might not be worth delving too much into the archives.

-As the kids would say, I’m in 23rd grade (3rd year of my PhD).
-Science interests me enough to make a career out of it, however, I explicitly avoid trying to write too much about my own field: it’s not that interesting to other people, and I try to keep my professional life professional (and BbtP is anything but professional).
+I completed my PhD in 2011.
+Science interests me enough that I made something vaguely resembling a career out of it, however, I explicitly avoid trying to write too much about my own field: it’s not that interesting to other people, and I try to keep my professional life professional.
 That doesn’t stop me from writing about science in more general terms though.